 Weaving has arrived...

 Made from local linen supplied by Thomas Ferguson's in Banbridge in County Down, one of the last surviving linen mills in Northern Ireland, this enormous tapestry brings to life the Game of Thrones® story so far.

 Thread by thread, visitors can relive the trials and tribulations of the show’s characters and its most famous scenes, including the Red Wedding and Hardhome.

 Look closely at the tapestry and you'll see hand embellishment.
-A small army of enthusiastic stitchers (300 nimble fingers fuelled by regular intakes of coffee, to be exact) have worked tirelessly to add embroidered highlights - golden Lannister hair, emerald green wildfire, cold blue White Walkers and jet black crows.
+A small army of enthusiastic stitchers (300 nimble fingers fuelled by regular intakes of coffee, to be exact) worked tirelessly to add embroidered highlights - golden Lannister hair, emerald green wildfire, cold blue White Walkers and jet black crows.

 Beyond the museum...

 Venture outside of the Ulster Museum and into the beautifully kept Botanic Gardens.

 Relax on the lawns or take a stroll through the extensive rose garden and Palm House - a large glass house packed with exotic plants and trees, built in the 1800s.
 The Tropical Ravine has had a major transformation and the listed building which dates back to 1887, has been restored with many of its original Victorian features reinstated and preserved.